awakalegajanan/ContactManagement/README.md

 3. Browse to dbcontactsScript.sql file located at root folder
 4. execute the script to SQL database
 5. Launch the solution *.sln
+6. Change database connection string to select the above database (as initially the database was created with code first EF core and later same is used and data seeding logic have not included in the project).
-6. Make sure we have selected two projects as startup projects
+7. Make sure we have selected two projects as startup projects
-7. Those are -
+8. Those are -

   a.
 OnionContactManagementSolution.WebAPI